hsssgddtc/Basis_Training/README.md

 1. Find out the area of three circles.
 Print in one column and make the decimal point align.
 Keep 3 digits.
 2. Find out the circle with maximum area, round-up and print its area.
 3. Print the area of three circles in descent orders.
-4. Set the height of cylinder h=3.6, bottom radius is the radius of the circle with minimus area.
+4. Set the height of cylinder h=3.6, bottom radius is the radius of the circle with minumum area.
 Try to find out the circumference and cylindrical volume.
 Print out them with description and keep 2 digits.

 **Factorial Calculation** - Input a positive integer n and calculate the result of 1!+2!+3!+......+n!.
 Use both recursion and loops.